 We’ve written about installing both WordPress and Drupal on Ubuntu in the past.
 This brief tutorial is going to show you how to install Joomla on Ubuntu 14.04 if you have’t already done so.

-If both WordPress and Drupal are not what you want when it comes to CMS, then you may want to try Joomla.
+If neither WordPress nor Drupal are not what you want when it comes to CMS, then you may want to try Joomla.
 It’s CMS application trusted by millions and allows you to build powerful websites and online applications.

 Content management systems work like a local library.
 They keep track of every piece of content on websites that are using them.
-From images to videos and website information, CMSs use databases to store these information easily and quickly.
-Instead of building websites using the old method one html file at a time (before CMS), CMSs let you build powerful websites easily using templates.
+From images to videos and website information, CMSs use databases to store this information easily and quickly.
+Instead of building websites using the old method, one HTML file at a time (before CMS), CMSs let you build powerful websites easily using templates.

-To learn how to install and using Joomla on Ubuntu, continue below.
-This step by step tutorial will show you how to install the LAMP stack as well as download and install Joomla.
+To learn how to install and use Joomla on Ubuntu, continue below.
+This step-by-step tutorial will show you how to install the LAMP stack as well as download and install Joomla.

 To get started, first install the LAMP stack.
 Apache2, MySQL and PHP.
 Copy and paste the line below onto your terminal and run the commands below to install the LAMP stack.